Technology is currently the most trending topic on the Internet. Especially the field of Artificial Intelligence (AI), among other tech trends.

 More than half of IT security specialists believe their success depends on things outside their control.
 However, they are directly accountable for the security of company networks.

-What trends are you going to watch in 2017?
+What tech trends are you going to watch in 2017?
 What do you think of this Top 10?
 Let me know in the comments’ below.